 On the recommendation of the Compensation and Governance Committee, the Board has implemented a director compensation program that is intended to compensate non-management directors for their services on the Board and its committees.
 In setting the directors' annual compensation, the Board considers what is competitive with other comparable public companies and the current market environment.
-The Board has not approved an increase to the directors' annual compensation since March 14, 2014.
+The Board has not approved an increase to the directors' annual cash retainer since March 14, 2014.

-The directors' annual compensation is made up of two parts: (1) a cash retainer and (2) a grant of Director's Deferred Share Units ("DSUs"), which are not redeemable until after the director has ceased to be a member of the Board.
-See Appendix "D" - "Deferred Share Unit Plan" for a full description of the DSU plan.
+The directors' annual compensation is made up of two parts: (1) a cash retainer; and (2) a grant of Director's DSUs, which are not redeemable until after the director has ceased to be a member of the Board.
+See Appendix "C" - "Deferred Share Unit Plan" for a full description of the deferred share unit plan ("DSU Plan").